-BP created this scholarship program aimed at providing financially challenged students with the opportunity to study abroad and gain intercultural skills needed to succeed in a global economy.
-In 2014-15, this scholarship program will sponsor the exchange of 50 high school students between the United States and Brazil, China, India, Malaysia or South Africa.
+AFS and BP partnered to create this scholarship program aimed at providing financially-challenged students with the opportunity to study abroad and gain intercultural skills needed to succeed in a global economy.
+In 2016-17, this scholarship program will sponsor the exchange of 50 high school students between the United States and Brazil, China, India, Malaysia or South Africa.

 BP is one of the world’s largest energy companies.
 In the U.S., BP has approximately $52 billion in assets and employs some 23,000 staff.
 The company’s main businesses are exploration and production of oil and gas; refining, manufacturing and marketing of oil products and petrochemicals; transportation and marketing of natural gas.
 BP also has a growing renewables business, BP Alternative Energy, focused on proven technologies like wind and emerging forms of renewable energy, like advanced biofuels.

 AFS Intercultural Programs provides intercultural learning experiences that bring global cultures together by helping people connect, transforming the lives of thousands of students, families, and individuals every year.
 With AFS organizations in more than 50 countries and a global network of approximately 45,000 volunteers and staff, AFS is committed to helping participants develop the intercultural skills and knowledge needed to succeed in a global marketplace through immersion experiences in foreign cultures.

 This scholarship is ideal for students who have strong academic records, a desire to study abroad, and a willingness to participate in an academic setting.
 Strong candidates will be ready to fully immerse themselves in the intercultural learning experience during the duration of the program.